Board of Advisors

 Robin McLernon

-Robin holds a Bachelor of Science (Honours) from Queen’s University and Masters in Science and Technology Studies from the University of Edinburgh.
+She holds a Bachelor of Science (Honours) from Queen’s University and a Master of Science in Science and Technology Studies from the University of Edinburgh.

 Bill Ross